nexonyt/nexonyt/README.md

 💻 My online portfolio: (https://nexonstudio.pl/)

-Contant me on email: kontakt@nexonstudio.pl
+📧 Contact me on email: kontakt@nexonstudio.pl

 Waiting for your feedback on socials!!